-- 3.3 Clarify the role Council will take to engage residents in decision making. - 3.4 Provide a defined timeline system within which the consultation process occurs. - 3.5 Provide an online access system to enable participants' adequate preparation time within the defined timeline. - 3.6 Provide clarity for staff undertaking consultation and increase their capacity to effectively engage with residents. - 3.7 Provide opportunities for public participation in Council activities and processes that are transparent, accountable, inclusive and accessible to the community. - 3.8 Define opportunities for public participants to seek published answers to questions directed to Council staff. - 3.9 Strengthen trust between Council and the community and build confidence in Council's ability to plan and make decisions that will respond to present and future needs. - 3.10 Support and encourage a network of community based residents groups throughout the shire who hold scheduled open meetings and who are supportive of Council's Community Engagement Policy. - 3.11 Create an organisational culture in which community engagement processes are delivered in a context of best practice and good governance. - 3.12 Facilitate community members with specialist experience to engage, where there is no conflict of interest, in issues that affect Council and the community. - 3.13 Define a framework that ensures a consistent approach is undertaken across all service areas of Council in relation to proposals and projects requiring community consultation. - 3.14 Ensure that Council meets its statutory obligations concerning community engagement.
+- 3.4 Provide a defined timeline system within which the consultation process occurs. - 3.5 Provide an online access system to enable participants' adequate preparation time within the defined timeline. - 3.6 Provide clarity for staff undertaking consultation and increase their capacity to effectively engage with residents. - 3.7 Provide opportunities for public participation in Council activities and processes that are transparent, accountable, inclusive and accessible to the community. - 3.8 Define opportunities for public participants to seek published answers to questions directed to Council staff.

+Provide opportunities for public participating in Council activities and processes that are transparent, accountable and accessible to the community.

+- 3.9 Strengthen trust between Council and the community and build confidence in Council's ability to plan and make decisions that will respond to present and future needs. - 3.10 Support and encourage a network of community- based groups throughout the shire who hold scheduled open meetings and who are supportive of Council's Community Engagement Policy. - 3.11 Create an organisational culture in which community engagement processes are delivered in a context of best practice and good governance. - 3.12 Provide opportunities for community members with specialist experience to engage, where there is no conflict of interest, in issues that affect Council and the community. - 3.13 Define Develop a framework that ensures a consistent approach is undertaken across all service areas of Council in relation to proposals and projects requiring community consultation. - 3.14 Ensure that Council meets its statutory obligations concerning community engagement.